-One of the most effective word of mouth marketing tactics for turning customers into loyal brand advocates is by offering incentives.
+One of the most effective words of mouth marketing tactics for turning customers into loyal brand advocates is by offering incentives.
 You could give customers special offers or exclusive content that would make them feel privileged and special.
 Capitalize on their loyalty by making them want to share their great experience with friends and family.

-Hilton provides an excellent example of how providing loyalty rewards encourages recommendations.
+Hilton provides an excellent example of how providing loyalty rewards encourage recommendations.
 Hilton rewards its loyal members through its HHonors program with dining perks, free stays, and exclusive concerts.
 Below you can see how this program is generating positive word of mouth marketing from customers.

 When used correctly, word of mouth marketing tactics can be the most effective tool to promote your brand.
 You can use them to create awareness about your brand, products, or services among a larger audience.
 Word-of-mouth marketing tactics will ultimately result in better sales and customer retention.
 Apply these 10 steps to successfully implement a word-of-mouth approach in your next marketing campaign.

-Got any more ideas for great word of mouth marketing tactics?
+Got any more ideas for the great word of mouth marketing tactics?
 Don’t be shy!
 Share them in the comments section below.